python-microscopy/python-microscopy/README.md

 The documentation is also available in the *docs* subdirectory of the repository.

 **Have a question?** Get in touch! \
-You can email us on support@python-microscopy.org, or raise a [support issue](https://github.com/python-microscopy/python-microscopy/issues/new?assignees=&labels=support&template=support.md&title=%5BSUPPORT%5D).
+You can email us at support@python-microscopy.org, or raise a [support issue](https://github.com/python-microscopy/python-microscopy/issues/new?assignees=&labels=support&template=support.md&title=%5BSUPPORT%5D).
 We are also active on the [image.sc forum](https://forum.image.sc/) - tag your post with `pyme` and we'll be happy to support you.